irene-siete/hola/README.md

 ## My tools

-These are some of the tools im working on currently.
+These are some of the tools im currently working on.